folorunsoajala/Microsoft_fabric_Binge_News_Project/README.md

 Now that the sentiment analysis is complete, it’s time to visualize the insights.
 Power BI will be used to create dynamic reports showcasing the sentiment of the latest news articles.
 - Step 1: Connect Power BI to the Lakehouse and visualize the data.
 - Step 2: Create charts that reflect sentiment trends over time, providing a powerful visual summary of how public sentiment around the US 2024 election evolves with each news update.
-For example, as of August 2024, over 100 news articles were analyzed, with no articles classified under Positive Sentiment, offering a unique perspective on the election narrative.
+For example, as of October 2024, over 100 news articles were analyzed, with 1.19% articles classified under Positive Sentiment, offering a unique perspective on the election narrative.

 Watch the Data Visualization and Reporting video [here](https://youtu.be/sZnlJXO4Fx8?si=aujnL9ZXRged9nYv)
 ![](dashboard.png)